More Topics about Barefoot Horses

 I moved the point of frog back from its present position, because this horse has a forward-flared toe, which has pulled the point of frog forward from its true position.

 1) Borax cleaning powder (a laundry product, such as "20 Mule Team Borax" or "Boraxo"), is available at hardware stores and builders supply stores; overseas at the chemist.
 Borax works by changing the pH (acidity) of the frog to a more alkaline range so that the fungus is unable to reproduce.
 I found Borax to be successful, easy to deal with, and inexpensive.
-For typical cases, borax is my treatment of choice.

 Use 1 Tablespoon borax powder in a bucket with enough water to cover the foot.
-Add 1 dropper of Calendula drops, and herb that helps with skin conditions, and soak 15 minutes, 4 to 10 times over several weeks to a month.
+Add 1 dropper of Calendula tincture, an herb that helps with skin conditions, and soak 15 minutes, 4 to 10 times over several weeks to a month.
 On the in-between days you can soak a cotton ball with this solution and stuff it into the central sulcus.
 You can stop soaking when there is obvious new growth in the center of the frog.

 2) People in the UK are using Zinc sulphate (sheep foot rot treatment) which can be soaked for a short time daily or even kept in a permanent foot bath that the (sheep, horses) walk through daily both for treatment and prevention.